maffyoo/Culture/Principles-Practices-Behaviours.md

 small batches of work are easily verifiable, reduce risk and guide us towards continuous integration and delivery

-    Changes < 1 day old
+Local Changes < 1 day old

-Code previews vs code reviews
+#### Code previews vs code reviews ####

+> We always aim to verify our work before the last moment

+Clarify Specification and validate solution outline

+pair programming

-Continuous delivery
+#### Continuous delivery ####

+> _Our goal is continuous delivery_

+Build quality in

+Small changes mean issues can be detected and fixed cheaply

+deliver measurable outcomes quickly

+feedback early and often

-Trunk Based Development
+#### Trunk Based Development ####

-    Feature Flags
+> _Trunk based development supports our efforts in continuous delivery and ensures we can always release_

-    Branch by Abstraction
+We support longer term batches of work by using Feature Flags and Branch by Abstraction

-Remote first
+#### Remote first ####

-Spikes
+> _We support remote workers as first class participants in any activity they are part of_

+A modern workforce should be enabled to work in a flexible way that supports their location and allows them an equal presence

+#### Spikes to clarify work ####

+> _We use spikes to clarify feasibility and scope_

-    Never on Master
+Spikes are never on Master

-    Only on work that relates to user value
+We only use spokes on work that relates to user value
-    Certainty

-Mobbing
+#### Mobbing ####

-    With guidance
+> _We support mobbing where significant technical exploration is required

-Code Review
+#### Code Review ####
-    Not just a gate
-    Fail safe
-    Not necessarily a PR related review

-// Continuous Deployment
+> _All of our code is reviewed_

+This is not necessarily a PR related review.
+This could be through pairing or through separate validation of work undertaken by someone on their own.
+Small batches is the key to keeping this an efficient practice.

-Principles
+#### Principles ####

 SOLID
     How do we measure